Blog/Comparison

 Bevel's core app went free in late 2025, which significantly changed this comparison.
 The premium tier with AI coaching costs approximately $5.99/month.
 The free tier includes recovery scores, Strength Builder, and the core training features.
 AI-generated templates and personalized coaching require premium.

 Incredible is completely free.
-Every feature -- readiness score, strength training, all six vitals, CTL/ATL fitness score, historical trends -- is available without paying anything.
+Every feature -- daily training context, strength training, all six vitals, Fitness, and historical trends -- is available without paying anything.
 No subscription, no account, no ads.
 A voluntary tip jar exists, but nothing is gated behind it.

 The practical difference is smaller than it used to be.
 If you don't need AI coaching, Bevel's free tier is genuinely capable.
-But Incredible still offers more features (CTL/ATL, broader vitals) at the free tier than Bevel does.
+But Incredible still offers Fitness built from recorded workouts and broader vitals coverage at the free tier.

 Privacy